Cray-HPE/docs-sat/docs/introduction.md

 must be done on every Kubernetes manager node where SAT commands are run.

-For more information on authentication requests, see *System Security and Authentication* in the [Cray System Management Documentation](https://cray-hpe.github.io/docs-csm/).
+For more information on authentication requests, see *System Security and Authentication* in the [*Cray System Management Documentation*](https://cray-hpe.github.io/docs-csm/).
 The following is a table describing SAT commands and the types of authentication they require.

 |SAT Subcommand|Authentication/Credentials Required|Man Page|Description|